Scarypoolparty Announces Live Stream Performances From The Wiltern

 WHERE: Streaming live from The Wiltern in Los Angeles, California to fans all around the world.

-HOW: Tickets are on sale now and available to purchase at Ticketmaster.com for fans in North America, starting at just $10 (no fees!).
+HOW: Tickets are on sale now and available to purchase at Ticketmaster.com for fans in North America, starting at just $10 (no fees!)
+For fans in international markets, tickets for the 12pm PT live stream concert can be purchased HERE and for the 6pm PT live stream HERE.
 Fans can also purchase an exclusive vinyl merch bundle for the show, which will include a ticket to watch the live stream concert as well as a limited edition vinyl of Scarypoolparty's Doom Hologram EP.

 VIP packages will also be available which will include a ticket to the live stream concert and access to an exclusive VIP acoustic performance by Scarypoolparty before the show at 5pm PT.
 Fans who want it all can purchase a VIP ticket + limited edition vinyl merch bundle which will include a ticket to the live stream concert, access to the exclusive VIP acoustic performance, and a limited edition vinyl of Scarypoolparty's Doom Hologram EP.
 A portion of proceeds from both VIP packages will be donated to Crew Nation - a global relief fund for live music crews whose jobs have been impacted due to concerts being on pause.